scalazone/content/topics/fors/looping.md

 do println(firstLetter.toString + secondLetter)
 ```

 All we had to do is just write one more line before the `do` expression.
-You can also notice that the arrows in the code are aligned - it is not required, but is often done to increase readability of the code.
-For each value in `firstList` it will go through all the elements in the `secondList`.
-This will, once again, execute in exactly the same way as the code using two `foreach` methods, but it is much more readable now.
-We can even do one more thing to make it look better.
-We can extract the combined letters to a seperate constant:
+You can also notice that the arrows in the code
+are aligned - it is not required, but is often done to increase readability of the code.
+For each value in `firstList`
+it will go through all the elements in the `secondList`.
+This will, once again, execute in exactly the same way as the
+code using two `foreach` methods, but it is much more readable now.
+We can even do one more thing to make it look
+better.
+We can extract the combined letters to a separate constant:

 ```scala
 for